Frequently Asked Questions

 Senegal SMS Market Overview

-Key SMS Features and Capabilities in Senegal
+SMS Features and Capabilities for Senegal Mobile Operators

-Senegal supports basic SMS functionality with some limitations on advanced features like two-way messaging and concatenation.
+Senegal's mobile operators (Orange, Free, Expresso) support basic SMS functionality with some limitations on advanced features like two-way messaging and concatenation.

 Two-way SMS Support

-Two-way SMS is not supported in Senegal according to current operator specifications.
-This means businesses can send messages to users, but cannot receive replies through the same channel.
+Senegalese operators don't support two-way SMS.
+You can send messages to users, but cannot receive replies through the same channel.

 Concatenated Messages (Segmented SMS)